unovue/radix-vue/docs/content/meta/ListboxRoot.md

   },
   {
     'name': 'name',
-    'description': '<p>The name of the listbox.
+    'description': '<p>The name of the field.
 Submitted with its owning form as part of a name/value pair.</p>\n', 'type': 'string',
     'required': false
   },